Vance v. Terrazas: Dissents

 The four justices who disagreed with the majority filed three separate dissenting opinions.
 All of the dissenting justices supported the Afroyim v.
 Rusk principle that retention of US citizenship was a constitutionally protected right, and they all agreed (contrary to the court's majority) that Terrazas's actions should not have led to the loss of his citizenship.

 Justice Thurgood Marshall rejected the majority's decision that an intent to give up citizenship could be established merely by a preponderance of evidence.
-Arguing that "the Court's casual dismissal of the importance of American citizenship cannot withstand scrutiny," he said that he "would hold that a citizen may not lose his citizenship in the absence of clear and convincing evidence that he intended to do so."
+Arguing that "the Court's casual dismissal of the importance of American citizenship cannot withstand scrutiny", he said that he "would hold that a citizen may not lose his citizenship in the absence of clear and convincing evidence that he intended to do so."

 Justice John Paul Stevens also argued that "a person's interest in retaining his American citizenship is surely an aspect of 'liberty' of which he cannot be deprived without due process of law" and that "due process requires that a clear and convincing standard of proof be met" in Terrazas's case or others like it.
 Additionally, Stevens felt that Congress had not adequately addressed the question of specific intent to relinquish citizenship.
-"Since we accept dual citizenship," he wrote, "taking an oath of allegiance to a foreign government is not necessarily inconsistent with an intent to remain an American citizen.
+He wrote: "Since we accept dual citizenship, taking an oath of allegiance to a foreign government is not necessarily inconsistent with an intent to remain an American citizen.
 Moreover, as now written, the statute cannot fairly be read to require a finding of specific intent to relinquish citizenship."

 Justices William J. Brennan, Jr., and Potter Stewart argued that since Terrazas was born a dual US/Mexican national, his having taken an oath of allegiance to Mexico was consistent with his being a citizen of the U.S. In Brennan's words: "The formal oath [of allegiance to Mexico] adds nothing to the existing foreign citizenship and, therefore, cannot affect his United States citizenship."
 Brennan argued, in addition, that since "Congress has provided for a procedure by which one may formally renounce citizenship" before US consular officials, a procedure that all conceded that Terrazas did not use, Terrazas was still a US citizen.